 Shares of common stock represented by all properly executed proxies received in time for the Annual Meeting will be voted in accordance with the choices specified in the proxy.
-Unless contrary instructions are indicated on the proxy, the shares will be voted FOR the election of the nominees named in this Proxy Statement as Directors, and FOR the amendment to the Company's Articles of Incorporation to comply with certain requirements of the New York Stock Exchange relating to transactions involving excess shares, as set forth herein.
+Unless contrary instructions are indicated on the proxy, the shares will be voted FOR the election of the nominees named in this Proxy Statement as Directors, and FOR the appointment of Deloitte & Touche LLP as the Company's auditors.

-The management and the Board of Directors of the Company know of no matters to be brought before the Annual Meeting other than as set forth herein; no stockholder proposals were received by the Company on or before November 1,1997, the deadline for inclusion of such proposals in this Proxy Statement.
+The management and the Board of Directors of the Company know of no matters to be brought before the Annual Meeting other than as set forth herein; no stockholder proposals were received by the Company for inclusion of such proposals in this Proxy Statement.